 HIGHLIGHTS OF PRESCRIBING INFORMATION These highlights do not include all the information needed to use VYNDAQEL and VYNDAMAX safely and effectively.
 See full prescribing information for VYNDAQEL and VYNDAMAX.
-VYNDAQEL® (tafamidis meglumine) capsules, for oral administration Initial U.S. Approval: 2019

-INDICATIONS AND USAGE

-VYNDAQEL and VYNDAMAX are transthyretin stabilizers indicated for the treatment of the cardiomyopathy of wild type or hereditary transthyretin-mediated amyloidosis in adults to reduce cardiovascular mortality and cardiovascular-related hospitalization.
-(1)

-DOSAGE AND ADMINISTRATION
+VYNDAQEL® (tafamidis meglumine) capsules, for oral administration Initial U.S. Approval: 2019 INDICATIONS AND USAGE VYNDAQEL and VYNDAMAX are transthyretin stabilizers indicated for the treatment of the cardiomyopathy of wild-type or hereditary transthyretin-mediated amyloidosis in adults to reduce cardiovascular mortality and cardiovascular-related hospitalization.
+(1) DOSAGE AND ADMINISTRATION

-The recommended dosage is either:

 VYNDAMAX and VYNDAQEL are not substitutable on a per mg basis.

-(2.1) lles: Tafamidis meglumine 20 mg and tafamidis 61 mg.
-(3) None.
-(4) CONTRAINDICATIONS To re port SUSPECTED ADVERSE REACTIONS, contact Pfizer Inc. at -438-1985 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch. • Pregnancy: Based on animal studies, may cause fetal harm.
-(8.1) Lactation: Advise not to breastfeed.
-(8.2) 7 for PATIENT COUNSELING INFORMATION and approved patient labeling.
+- Pregnancy: Based on animal studies, may cause fetal harm.
+(8.1) - Lactation: Advise not to breastfeed.
+(8.2)

+See 17 for PATIENT COUNSELING INFORMATION and FDA-approved patient labeling.

-Revised: 08/2019
+Revised: 04/2020